Terms and Conditions

 13-B Interruption of Service

-The District will provide notice of any shut off to affected customers in accordance with Chapter 620(2)(H) and will make a prorate reduction in the customer’s bill as provided in that subsection.
+The District will provide notice of any shut off to affected customers in accordance with Board Policy 620(2)(G) and will make a prorate reduction in the customer’s bill as provided in that subsection.

 14) Water Service